Sc0tticus/yelp-react/TutorialNotes.md

 -Going to start making the application dynamic and going to start using React Hooks -Implementing State in SearchBar.js
 -implemented onSubmit and forms and hooks into SearchBar.js

+Chapter #22
+-implemented a search function that enables query params and redirection from the landing page to the /search route.
+-If you click on the Yelp Logo in the Search route you are re-directed back to the Landing Page.